-You can restore a database to a physically different location on disk (that is, a non-Exchange location), with a choice of whether to replay the transaction logs.
+You can restore a database to a physically different location on a disk (that is, a non-Exchange location), and you can choose whether to replay the logs.

-Note: Perform the restore operation on a default subclient or a user-defined subclient that has already been backed up at least once.
+Note: You can perform the restore operation on a default subclient or a user-defined subclient that was backed up at least one time.

 The Exchange Database page appears.

-- From the Subclients section, follow any one of these methods to perform a restore operation:
+- From the Subclients section, use one of the following methods to perform a restore operation:

 - In the Actions column for the subclient, click the action button , and then click Restore database.